-All trustees' declarations of interest are clearly identified on our school website.
-At the commencement of every Trustee meeting the first agenda item is a Declaration of Interest check and all trustees are aware if any of the ensuing agenda items may cause a conflict it is their obligation to declare it.
-The trustees have a trustee policy that clearly identifies how they are expected to uphold the principles of public life, follow a set code of conduct and adhere to the framework for ethical leadership in Education.
+All Trustees' declarations of interest are clearly identified on our school website, at the commencement of every Trustee meeting the first agenda item is a Declaration of Interest check, all Trustees are aware of their obligations to declare any matters that may cause a conflict of interest.
+The Trustees have a Trustee policy that clearly identifies how they are expected to uphold the principles of public life, follow a code of conduct and adhere to the framework for ethical leadership in education.